 Unsurprisingly, O'Sullivan is the record four-time winner of the Champion of Champions, claiming back-to-back titles in 2013 and 2014 before adding further successes in 2018 and 2022.

-Australian Robertson and defending champion Allen are the only other players to have lifted the trophy more than once.
-The Thunder from Down Under triumphing in 2015 and 2019, while Pistol's win last year followed his success in 2020.
+Australian Robertson and Mark Allen are the only other players to have lifted the trophy more than once.
+The Thunder from Down Under triumphing in 2015 and 2019, while Pistol's win in 2023 followed his success in 2020.